shivan2004/Restaurant-application/README.md

     mvn spring-boot:run
     ```

+4. **Important**: After starting the backend server, it may take a few minutes to fully initialize.
+Please **allow some time for the backend to start**.
+If the frontend doesn't load or you encounter issues, try restarting the backend server.

-4. Open `http://localhost:3000` for the frontend and `http://localhost:8080` for the backend.
+5. Open `http://localhost:3000` for the frontend and `http://localhost:8080` for the backend.

 ---